A Galois connection between classical and intuitionistic logics. I: Syntax: Syntactic interpretations

-The conclusion is to be read as a meta-judgement, that is, it does not claim that $A\turnstile A_\Diamond$ in QHC, nor the converse when $A$ is a formula of QC.
+The conclusion of (a) is to be read as a meta-judgement, that is, it does not claim that $A\turnstile A_\Diamond$ in QHC, nor the converse when $A$ is a formula of QC.
+In fact the former claim is false as we will see in \cite{M2}*{Remark \ref{g2:Diamond-meta}}.

-The proof of Theorem \ref{Diamond-interpretation} is similar to that of Theorem \ref{nabla-interpretation}, using additionally diagram ($*$).
-By starting from different versions of the $\neg\neg$-translation, and applying different versions of the $\Box$-translation, one gets a few equivalent forms of the $\Diamond$-translation.
-For instance, we could postfix classical connectives $\lor$ and $\exists$ by $\Box$ and also prefix these same connectives, as well as all atomic propositions and the connective $\wn$ by $\Box\Diamond\Box$.
+The proof of Theorem \ref{Diamond-interpretation} is similar to that of Theorem \ref{nabla-interpretation}, using additionally diagram ($*$) below.
+Let us only note that the combination $\Box\Diamond$ arises by applying the $\Box$-interpretation (in the prefixing version) to a $\neg\neg$.
+When this $\neg\neg$ is in front of an atomic c-formula, that atomic c-formula would have to been prefixed by $\Box\Diamond\Box$; but the last $\Box$ is easily seen to be redundant.

-Clearly, the $\Diamond$-interpretation sends QS4 into itself (since it has the effect of replacing every $\Box$ with $\Box\Diamond\Box$) and hence restricts to what might be called the {\it $\Diamond$-translation} of QC into QS4.
-It follows from \ref{insolubility} that the effect of the $\Diamond$-interpretation on QH$_\nabla$ is, still, the same as substituting $\neg\neg$ for $\nabla$.
+By starting from different versions of the $\neg\neg$-interpretation, and applying different versions of the $\Box$-interpretation, one gets a few equivalent forms of the $\Diamond$-translation.
+For example, by starting from Kolmogorov's original form of the $\neg\neg$-translation, we get the following succinct version of the $\Diamond$-interpretation: \begin{itemize} \item Prefix all classical connectives and quantifiers, all atomic c-formulas, and all $\wn$'s by $\Box\Diamond$. \end{itemize} This interpretation extends Fitting's translation of classical logic in QS4 \cite{Fi}.